ceford/cefjdemos-data-jdm-user-en/articles/media/managing-media.md

 - In the *Create New Folder* popup window, enter a name for the folder in the **Folder Name** field.
 - Click the **Create** button.
-- The new folder will appear in in the selected parent folder along with a green Success system message.
+- The new folder will appear in the selected parent folder along with a green Success system message.

 ### Deleting a folder

-***Warning: deleting a folder will also delete all contents of the folder!***
+**Warning: deleting a folder will also delete all contents of the folder!**

 - Select the parent of the folder to be deleted using the directory tree shown under **Local**.
 That will show all of the folders and files in the parent.
 - Move the cursor over the folder to be deleted in the media area.
-It will turn grey and a white button will appear near the top left.
+It will turn grey and a button will appear near the top left.
-- Select the white button.
-A green tick will appear to indicate it is selected.
+- Select the button.
+A tick will appear to indicate it is selected.
 - Select the **Delete** button from the Toolbar.
 - In the **Confirm Delete** popup dialog select the **Delete** button.
   The folder will be deleted along with all of it files, subfolders and